 - In the Action column, select None of the above.

 - In the Notes column, say that the file was personal and has been moved.

 - Data no longer needed

-- Your responses in the report are saved automatically.
-You do not need to save or submit anything yourself when you are finished.
-Information Assurance staff members will review your responses and get back with you if more follow up is needed.
+- Your responses in the report are automatically saved and no further action is needed.
+Information Assurance staff members will review your responses and get back to you if more follow-up is needed.

-If you need help working with your Sensitive Data Discovery report, contact your Information Assurance Information Security Lead (ISL) for assistance.
-If your unit does not have an ISL, contact Information Assurance via the ITS Service Center.
+If you need help working with your Sensitive Data Discovery report, contact ITS Information Assurance via the ITS Service Center.